Academic Catalog 2024-2025

 Federal Nursing Student Loan

-When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units in a semester for the Adult Degree Completion and Online Undergraduate Studies programs), Federal Nursing Student Loan Exit Counseling is required.
+When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units in a semester for students in Accelerated Undergraduate programs), Federal Nursing Student Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Nursing Student Loan.
 Exit Counseling must be completed online with our servicer ECSI.
-Additional information may be obtained from the GPS Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

 The FAFSA Verification Process